corda/corda/docs/source/hello-world-contract.rst

                     // Constraints on the signers.
-                    "There must only be one signer." using (command.signers.toSet().size == 1) "The signer must be the borrower." using (command.signers.contains(out.borrower.owningKey)) }
+                    "There must only be one signer." using (command.signers.toSet().size == 1) "The signer must be the lender." using (command.signers.contains(out.lender.owningKey)) }
             }